-According to a newly-released report by the anti-human trafficking organization Polaris, in the States, human trafficking is a huge booming business, operating in plain sight.
+According to a 2018 report by the anti-human trafficking organization Polaris, in the States, human trafficking is a huge booming business, operating in plain sight.

 There are more than 9,000 illegally-operating massage parlors in America, according to Polaris’ study.
 The report, “Human Trafficking in Illicit Massage Businesses,” claims there is substantial evidence of workers being victimized, including being held against their will and forced to do commercial sex trafficking in businesses masquerading as being legit massage therapy establishments.